Epigraphy: Tombs and epitaphs

 This is by far the most numerous class of inscriptions, both Greek and Latin.
 In early times there is often no record beyond the name of the deceased in Athens, often with the name of his father and his deme.
 Sometimes a word or two of conventional praise is added, such as "a good and wise man".
 Occasionally the circumstances of death are alluded to, especially if it took place in battle or at sea.
 Such epitaphs were frequently in metrical form, usually either hexameter or elegiacs.
 Many of them have been collected, and they form an interesting addition to the Greek anthology.
 In later times it becomes usual to give more elaborate praise of the deceased; but this is hardly ever so detailed and fulsome as on more modern tombstones.
 The age and other facts about the deceased are occasionally given, but not nearly so often as on Latin tombstones, which offer valuable statistical information in this respect.

+Boundary stones

+In the Roman Near East, the Diocletian boundary stones stand out as rare inscriptions recording rural land surveys and village names.